meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 3. User allows an application to use their account.
 4. User modifies their password
 5. User configures additional authentication
-6. User reviews authorized applications
+6. User reviews authorized applications and active sessions
 7. User resets their password.
 8. A moderator reviews security settings